 - Severe bone marrow suppression - Blurred vision or other changes in eyesight including loss of vision - Changes in your heart function such as abnormal heartbeat and congestive heart failure your heart is not pumping blood as well as it should be, and fluid can build up in your body.
-These changes can be life-threatening. - · Severe abnormal bleeding which can be life-threatening - Swelling in the brain that is usually reversible.
+These changes can be life-threatening. - Severe abnormal bleeding which can be life-threatening - Blood clots and events such as stroke and heart attack which can be life-threatening.
+A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
+A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain. - Swelling in the brain that is usually reversible.
 Symptoms can be sudden (acute) and may include a headache, confusion, changes in eyesight, extreme tiredness/coma, and/or seizures.
-If you start to have any of these symptoms let your doctor know right away. - Severe high blood pressure - Severe inflammation of your pancreas - Severe changes in your liver function, which can cause liver failure and be life-threatening. - Tumor lysis syndrome: This medicine may act on the cancer cells very quickly.
-This may affect how your kidneys work. - Severe swelling of your legs, ankles and/or feet, which can be life-threatening.
+If you start to have any of these symptoms let your doctor know right away. - · Severe high blood pressure - Severe inflammation of your pancreas - Severe changes in your liver function, which can cause liver failure and be life-threatening. - Tumor lysis syndrome: This drug may act on the cancer cells very quickly.
+This may affect how your kidneys work. - Severe swelling of your legs, ankles and/or feet which can be life-threatening.
 You may have trouble breathing because of fluid build-up around your lungs and/or your heart. - Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
-The effect on the nerves may get worse with more doses of the medicine.
-These effects get better in some people after the medicine is stopped but it does not get better in all people. - Slow wound healing and perforation- an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening.
+The effect on the nerves may get worse with more doses of the drug.
+These effects get better in some people after the drug is stopped but it does not get better in all people. - Slow wound healing and perforation, which is an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening.